TrySound/rollup-plugin-size-snapshot/README.md

 ### matchSnapshot

-If this value is `true` new snapshot is compared with existing one and is not written to the disk.
-Usefull to check contributors on CI.
+This option allows to check that contributor do not forget to build or to commit `.size-snapshot.json` file.
+If this is `true` the plugin will match existing snapshot and the new one.

 type: `boolean`
 default: `false`